 Finally, we get to the part for which this document was created.
 It’s time to see what the vendor can propose to you.

-This chapter should contain information about the solution, timeline and resources, pricing model, budget, support plan.
+This chapter should contain information about the solution, project timeline and resources, pricing model, budget, and support plan.

 Ask the vendors about their vision of the project and their ideas about the best solutions to your problems.